Syssos/Learning_Go/0x07_Structs/README.md

 ## 00_Structs

 In this example we go over how structs can be utilized to hold different types of data.
 To start things off you may have noticed that the structure decloration is outside of the main function.
-Structures are declared out
+Structures are declared outside of the main function for an important reason.
+It allows for methods.
+As you will see in the last example methods are a very useful feature to have when working with structs.

+When creating the struct instance new_car, we see that the variables in the brackets are just values.
+This is because the those values are assumed to represent the data to be stored as a struct instance.
+They are in the same order as declared in the struct and putting the wrong data in the wrong spot will result in either errors or incorrect data being stored.

+The following example outlines how values can be added with a little more "accuracy"

 ## 01_Adding_Values

+When creating an instance of a struct, having data to fill the attributes is not required.
+This is because the compiler will automatically with a "None" value for that type, ie a string will be empty "", an int will be 0.

+We can add these values based off of their name using dot notation.
+By using the instance name dot attribute we can set the value stored there.
+This will be a useful way of storing, retreiving and manipulating data stored within the structs.

 ## 02_Removing_Values